-To reach our local community, we participate in events such as the East Cobber Parade, an annual parade and carnival event where we showcase our robots.
-Children have the chance to drive our robots, receive paper Walts, and play STEM video games.
-We also demonstrate and present at local elementary and middle schools where we teach children about STEM and FIRST.
+To reach our local community, we demonstrate and present at local elementary and middle schools where we teach children about STEM and FIRST.
 We also offer three robotics camps where team members act as camp mentors and teach the campers not only how to build and program robots but also how to work together as a team and collaborate.
 We also work alongside the Pete Nance Boys and Girls Club and Georgia Tech University to run camps.

 Our relationships with sponsors are key to what we do.
 We volunteer at their events, such as GE Engineer’s Week, and help them meet their goals in whatever way we can.
-Last summer, we went to Brazil to host a one-week camp for underprivileged children with the help of our sponsor, Novelis.
+One summer we went to Brazil to host a one-week camp for underprivileged children with the help of our sponsor, Novelis.
 Novelis has especially supported our efforts to empower girls in STEM fields by helping us create and disperse our new product: Walt’s STEM Toolbox.
 The Toolbox contains both versions of our Outreach in Box kits, Camp in a Can, and our storybook.
-Our community outreach department all in all does an excellent job of inspiring the next generation of technological leaders to pursue STEM careers in their future.
+Our community outreach department strives to inspire the next generation of technological leaders to pursue STEM careers in their future.

 - East Cobb Rotary Dog Days Run